William D. Mitchell

 William DeWitt Mitchell (September 9, 1874 – August 24, 1955) was an American attorney who had served as both Solicitor General of the United States under President Calvin Coolidge and United States Attorney General under President Herbert Hoover.

 Early life and education

 Mitchell was born in Winona, Minnesota to William B. Mitchell, a Minnesota Supreme Court Justice, and the former Frances Merritt.
-Mitchell originally attended Yale University where he studied electrical engineering before becoming interested in law.
+Mitchell received his early schooling in Winona and the Lawrenceville School in New Jersey before enrolling in at Yale University in 1891.
+Though he originally entered Yale with an interest in electrical engineering, after two years his focus shifted to law and he subsequently transferred to the University of Minnesota.
+To make up for lost time, Mitchell simultaneously took law courses at night while finishing his undergraduate degree.

-After attending Yale for two years, Mitchell transferred to the University of Minnesota, where he received his A.B. degree in 1895 and a member of the Delta Kappa Epsilon fraternity.
-Afterwards, he enrolled at the University of Minnesota Law School where he received his LL.B. degree in 1896.
+Mitchell graduated from the University of Minnesota with an A.B. degree in 1895, and subsequently enrolled at the University of Minnesota Law School, where he received his LL.B. degree in 1896.
 Shortly after graduating from law school, Mitchell was admitted to the Minnesota State Bar Association and practiced law in Saint Paul, Minnesota.
 He married the former Gertrude Bancroft on June 27, 1901.
 They had two sons which were William and Bancroft Mitchell.